jasonleow/visualaid/src/pages/posts/launching-visualaid-sg-today.md

 thumb_img_path: ""
 content_img_path: ""
-excerpt: So Shaina and I made this thing called VisualAid.sg, together with a bunch of designers, illustrators and translators in Singapore.
-VisualAid is a resource site of illustrated translations to help healthcare workers communicate better with migrant workers affected by COVID-19...
+excerpt: So Shaina and I made this thing called VisualAid.sg, together with a bunch of designers, illustrators and translators in Singapore...
 template: post
 ---
 So Shaina and I made this thing called [VisualAid.sg](https://visualaid.sg/), together with a bunch of designers, illustrators and translators in Singapore.
 VisualAid is a resource site of illustrated translations to help healthcare workers communicate better with migrant workers affected by COVID-19.